 Information for prospective students thinking about studying in the UK after Brexit.

-The Scottish government has confirmed that EU students starting their degree in Scotland in September 2019 will continue to be eligible for Scottish/EU fee status and will retain that fee status for the duration of their studies.
-EU students enrolling in 2019 continue to remain eligible for tuition fee support from the Student Awards Agency for Scotland (SAAS).
+The Scottish government has confirmed that EU students starting their degree in Scotland in 2019 and 2020 will continue to be eligible for Scottish/EU fee status and will retain that fee status for the duration of their studies.
+EU students enrolling in 2019 and 2020 continue to remain eligible for tuition fee support from the Student Awards Agency for Scotland (SAAS).

-The UK Government has confirmed that EU students enrolling in the 2019/2020 academic year for a taught postgraduate course will be admitted as Scottish/EU fee status students, and will be eligible for the same student loan support as Scottish domiciled students.
+The UK Government has confirmed that EU students enrolling in the 2019/2020 and 2020/21 academic years for a taught postgraduate course will be admitted as Scottish/EU fee status students, and will be eligible for the same student loan support as Scottish domiciled students.
 See more infomation about postgraduate loans and funding.

 It has been confirmed that EU postgraduate research students commencing their studies in 2019/20 will retain their fee status and eligibility for Research Council support for the duration of their course.
 Future changes to the fee status and available funding for EU students will depend on the timing and terms of the UK's exit from the European Union.

 View the latest information compiled by Universities UK on the implications of Brexit.